MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Jobs.md

 > terminated, all running child jobs are terminated along with their child
 > processes.

-There are two ways work around this limitation:
+There are two ways work around this situation:

 1. Use `Invoke-Command` to create jobs that run in disconnected sessions.
 For more information, see [about_Remote_Jobs](about_Remote_Jobs.md).